CanonicalLtd/UCWifiConnect/README.md

     Apr 28 16:36:10 localhost.localdomain snap[1766]: ==== Have SSIDs: start wifi-ap
     Apr 28 16:36:10 localhost.localdomain snap[1766]: ==== Start Management portal if not running
     Apr 28 16:36:10 localhost.localdomain snap[1766]: ==== Writing wait file: /var/snap/wifi-connect/common/startingApConnect

+This log snippet shows what happens when you select an external AP ("myap"), enter the correct password, Connecting to myap, and enter Operational Mode, where it loops until there is not external wifi connection, at which point it enters Management mode.

     Apr 28 16:37:40 localhost.localdomain snap[1766]: 2017/04/28 16:37:40 == Connecting to myap...
     Apr 28 16:39:08 localhost.localdomain snap[1766]: ======== Operational Mode
     Apr 28 16:39:08 localhost.localdomain snap[1766]: ==== Stop Management Mode http server if running